 Partner Church (learn more)

 MLUC signed a covenant with our Partner Church in Várfalva, Transylvania, Romania (a historic Unitarian site) to nurture a partnership based on friendship, respect, mutual support, and shared values.
 The Partner Church Committee communicates regularly with our partners in Várfalva and ensures that the MLUC congregation receives regular reports about their goals, projects, and needs.
 The committee has organized several trips by members of MLUC to Várfalva, and in 2014 hosted a visit from eight of our partners to MLUC.
-Plans are under way for a trip to Várfalva in 2018.
+In fall 2018, MLUC members Jim and Wendy Schmid spent five days in Várfalva.
+During their visit, they joined our partners for a traditional Transylvania Thanksgiving church service.

 Welcoming Congregation (learn more)